 Traveling with a cat is not as hard as it might seem at first.
 You might get a few scratches and your cat might meow a lot, but it’s definitely possible with the right research and preparation!

 Cats don’t like change.
 So get them slowly for the big travel plans.
-Leave their carrier out and maintain some of their usual schedule so they don’t become stressed leading up to the flight.
+Leave their carrier out and maintain some of their usual schedules so they don’t become stressed leading up to the flight.
 Trim their nails so they don’t claw you apart when you bring them through security.

 When you think ahead, you’ll realize that the day of your flight is pretty easy!
 It will go smoothly when you know the right carrier and preparations needed for your chosen flight.
 Remember to read the airline’s policies and make sure your cat is approved by your vet for travel.
 After that, it’s time for take off!
+While on your trip, why not take time to learn more about cat care here.